 - A minimum cumulative grade point average of 2.0 overall.
 (Some programs have additional grade and course requirements.
-Follow the guide sheet for your program and meet with an academic advisor for complete information.)
-Important: only courses with a 2.0 or better will transfer to most four-year colleges and universities. - 2.
+Follow the guide sheet for your program and meet with a navigator for complete information.)
+Important: Only courses with a 2.0 or better will transfer to most four-year colleges and universities. - 2.
 A minimum grade of 2.0 in each course that applies toward a degree. - 3.
 Completion of specific courses in a degree. - 4.
 A minimum of 120 credits. - 5.
-A minimum of 30 credits earned at JC. - 6.
+A minimum of 30 credits earned at Jackson College. - 6.
 Courses identified as remedial or developmental cannot be used as credits toward degrees or certificates.
 As of fall 2011, developmental courses are identified with a three-digit number beginning with a 0, such as 020, 080, 095, and only courses considered to be college level (100-level or higher) can be used to fulfill degree requirements.
-Additional courses excluded from credits toward degrees and certificates are continuing education courses (prefix CCE, CED, CEU, CFO, CJT, CSS, ESL, LTL) and courses offered through JC's workforce training programs (prefixes JTI, PDI). - 7.
-A completed Application for Graduation for the concentration submitted by the deadline date to Records, located in Student Services, Central Campus, or to any JC center.
-Students have five academic years to apply for graduation from the time they completed their last course at JC.
-Applications are available at all locations, or the JC web site (www.jccmi.edu/ StudentServices/Registration/graduation.htm).
-Official audits are processed by the Registrar's Office. - 8.
+Additional courses excluded from credits toward degrees and certificates are continuing education courses (prefix CCE, CED, CEU, CFO, CJT, CSS, ESL, LTL) and courses offered through the College's workforce training programs (prefixes JTI, PDI). - 7.
+A completed Application for Graduation for the degree submitted by the deadline date to Registration & Records, located in Student Services, Central Campus, or to any Jackson College center.
+Students have five academic years to apply for graduation from the time they completed their last course.
+Applications are available at all locations, or the web site (www.jccmi.edu/registration-records/graduation/Registration/graduation.htm).
+Official audits are processed by the Registration & Records Office. - 8.
 Completion of the degree requirements from any catalog of entry issued during continuous enrollment.
 Students who are not continuously enrolled and have completed degree requirements must meet the requirements of the catalog in effect at the time of graduation application.
-Students reentering who have not completed degree requirements must follow catalog in effect at time of their re-entry date.
+Students re-entering who have not completed degree requirements must follow the catalog in effect at time of their re-entry date.